You can display a visual element in your 360° scene using two different 3D orientation modes:

 Edit the Number of Prism Lateral Faces

 You can manually resize an element.
-To do so, select the element on the scene or from the timeline, a blue frame appears around the element to inform that it is selected (there are also blue dots on each corner of it); by selecting one of the dots at a corner, you can resize an element.
-By default, an image keeps the ratio while resizing, you can uncheck the “Constrain Proportions” option from the image properties panel to disable this feature.
+To do so, select the element on the scene or from the timeline and a blue frame appears around the element to inform that it has been selected.
+There are also blue dots on each corner of it and by selecting one of the dots at a corner, you can resize an element.
+By default, an image keeps the ratio while resizing and you can uncheck the “Constrain Proportions” option from the image properties panel to disable this feature.

 When moving an element on the scene, you can see that the coordinates are also modified in the properties panel.
 You can manually update the position and the size of the elements directly from this panel.